appbaseio/Docs/content/docs/hosting/byoc/connect-to-aws-opensearch.md

 ### Example

-Here is an example how you can use Elasticsearch URL with Basic Authentication, while using [BYOC](/docs/hosting/byoc/)
+Here is an example how you can use Elasticsearch URL with Basic Authentication, while using the [Open Source Deployment](/docs/hosting/open-source/)

 **Step 1 -** Go to the **[Create Cluster Page](https://dashboard.appbase.io/clusters/new/my-cluster)**.